Info icon

 01 Sign in to the AWS Management Console.

-1. Select Account and billing support option.
+1. Choose Account and billing for the support case type.

-5. For Description, provide a concise description where you list the unapproved instance types and explain why you need to block the provisioning of Amazon EC2 instances with unapproved instance types.
+3. For Description, provide a concise description where you list the unapproved instance types and explain why you need to block the provisioning of Amazon EC2 instances with unapproved instance types.
 This will help the AWS support team to evaluate your request.

 References